The symptoms come on quickly: You feel your chest tighten, your heart rate skyrockets and you start sweating.

 Symptoms of a panic attack include:

-Both panic and heart attacks cause chest discomfort, but there is a difference.
-“With a heart attack, pain radiates to other areas like the arm, jaw or neck,” Dr. Miller says.
-“If it’s a panic attack,” she notes, “pain will typically stay in the chest.”
+“With a heart attack, pain radiates to other areas like the arm, jaw or neck,” says Dr. Miller.
+“If it’s a panic attack, pain will typically stay in the chest.”

 But what if the symptoms hit you at night?
 Both panic attacks and heart attacks can wake you from sleep.
 But there’s a key difference: People who have nighttime, or nocturnal, panic attacks usually have daytime panic attacks, too.